How to Treat Yellow Stool: Gastroenterologist Explains.

 Learn more about food intolerance and diarrhea.

-Treatment of yellow stool due to food intolerance is simply by identifying the offending foods and eliminating them.
+Treatment of yellow stool due to food intolerance simply identifies and eliminates the offending foods.

-If you suspect yellow diarrhea due to food intolerance, it is better to keep a food diary and consult your doctor or dietitian.
+If you suspect yellow diarrhea due to food intolerance, keeping a food diary and consulting your doctor or dietitian is better.

 5- Gall bladder disease.